Nourished by Time

 Marcus Elliot Brown, known professionally as Nourished by Time, is an American singer, songwriter, and record producer from Baltimore, Maryland.
 Blending lo-fi synth-pop, post-punk textures and early-'90s R&B, Brown received widespread critical notice for his 2023 debut album Erotic Probiotic 2, which was awarded Best New Music by Pitchfork.
 Follow-up releases—the Catching Chickens EP (2024) and album The Passionate Ones (2025)—mark his move to XL Recordings and have cemented his reputation as "a DIY pop star who turns every limitation into an asset."

 Early life and education

 Brown grew up in Baltimore, listening to his parents' hip-hop, jazz and '90s R&B collection.
 At age 15 he began playing guitar after seeing Slash perform with Michael Jackson, later citing Jimi Hendrix as an early influence.
-He played trumpet and percussion in his high-school marching and jazz bands before enrolling at the Berklee College of Music at 17.
+He played trombone and percussion in his high-school marching and jazz bands before enrolling at the Berklee College of Music at 17.
 Brown has said songwriter-in-residence Pat Pattison was "the only professor who let me be weird."

 Career

 2019–2022: Early projects

 While living in Los Angeles' Koreatown, Brown self-released music under the aliases Riley With Fire and Mother Marcus.
 He adopted Nourished by Time in 2020, describing it as "a mantra about staying consistent."
+Brown said, "I just never wanted to use my name.
+I always thought my name was boring as hell."